Davinder Singh Jass: Sopore encounter

 On 22 February 2010, the security forces received information from intelligence sources about the presence of militants in the Chinkipora area in Sopore in Baramulla district.
 In the wee hours of 23 February 2010, the Army, the CRPF, and the Jammu and Kashmir police, launched a joint search operation.

-As they initiated a house-to-house search, the militants hiding in three houses open fired, triggering a gun battle at about 5:30 am.
+As they initiated a house-to-house search, the militants hiding in three houses opened fire, triggering a gun battle at about 5:30 am.
 Captain Jass, leading his team, tried to force his way into one of the houses.
 The militants lobbed grenades, after which the army lost contact with the officer.
 Later when a fellow officer contacted his mobile phone, the militants picked it up; and when offered a safe passage for his release, they said that he had already been killed.
 The official statement of both the army and the police was that Jass was not taken captive and was killed fighting the militants.

 The encounter ended after nearly 15 hours; the Captain's body couldn't be retrieved till late in the evening.
 Other than Captain Jass, two soldiers of 1 Para, Naik Selva Kumar and paratrooper Imtiaz Ahmad Thoker, were also killed.
 They both were posthumously awarded the Sena Medal.
 Among the slain militants, there were one each from Lashkar-e-Taiba and Hizbul Mujahideen, two from Harkat-ul-Mujahideen, and one was a local militant.